robb-j/r0b-blog/content/post/deploying-esp32-with-spiffs-using-github-actions.md

 ### Custom libraries as submodules

-The ESP32 library I was using had some 3rd party dependencies so I wanted to codify those too, and I didn't want them installed globally, I wanted them dependably in one place at a specific version.
+The ESP32 library I was using has some 3rd party dependencies so I wanted to codify those too I didn't want them installed globally, I wanted them dependably in one place at a specific version.

-The best way I found to codify these dependencies was to add them as git submodules to the project, so a specific version is pinned within the parent git repository.
+The best way I found to codify these dependencies was to add them as git submodules to the project, so a specific version or commit can be pinned within the parent git repository.
-It does add an extra step to `git submodule init` and `git submodule sync` every so often.
+It does add an extra step to `git submodule init` during setup and `git submodule update` needs to be run every so often.

-I hoped Arduino IDE would automatically load them if they were in `libraries` or the `src` folder which it claims to check and compile, but I couldn't get this working.
+I hoped Arduino IDE would automatically load them if they were in `lib`, `libraries` or the `src` folder which it claims to check and compile, but I couldn't get this working.
-This needed an extra argument to the `arduino-cli compile` command.
+It needed an extra argument to the `arduino-cli compile` command instead.
 You can pass a `--libraries` option which is a custom folder of libraries, which worked out well because all the submodules were in a folder together.